 Nature did not design the brain for rotational injury, with the brain being badly designed for sudden rotational acceleration and deceleration.
 Rotational brain injury causes concussion and increases the risk of diffuse axonal injury (DAI) and long-term neurodegenerative diseases including Chronic Traumatic Encephalopathy (CTE).

-To reduce rotational brain injury across all contact sports, teams, players and positions, there is a need to reduce rotational forces to the brain from concussive and sub-concussive impacts.
+To reduce rotational brain injury across all sport, teams, players and positions, there is a need to reduce rotational forces to the brain from concussive and sub-concussive impacts.

 Rotection® is specifically designed technology that reduces the transmission of rotational forces to the brain.